ash/raku-course/essentials/loops/infinite-loops/index.md

 }
 ```

-This loop will be exuted infinitely until you terminate the program by, for example, pressing `Ctrl+C`.
+This loop is running infinitely until you terminate the program by, for example, pressing `Ctrl+C`.
 (We will have better ways to control the loop in the second part of the course.)

 {% include nav.html %}